Amir-Mansoori/Embedded-Cpp-Course/Requirements-for-C++-in-embedded-systems/3_Compilation-basics/README.md

 # Compilation Basics in embedded software design

 This page summarizes key concepts an embedded software designer should know about the compilation process, toolchains, and build systems when writing firmware in C or C++.
-Two examples are provided to learn how to use make and CMake tools.
+Two examples are provided to learn how to use make and CMake tools (make_demo and cmake_demo).

 Compilation Pipeline: